Welcome to Adventure Racing Part 1

 Here I am following an experienced teammate in my first adventure race four years ago.

 With the Rib Mountain Adventure Challenge drawing closer and finding that about half of our registrants are first-time adventure racers, I thought it would be helpful to share a bit of what to expect in this unique sport.
-This is the first of a two blog series to welcome newbies to the sport where I’ll share what I’ve learned since I was brand new to the sport four years ago.
+This is the first of a two blog series to welcome newbies to the sport where I’ll share what I’ve learned since I was brand new to the sport a decade ago.

 1) What is adventure racing?